wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 ### Avoid being overwhelmed

 Being a team lead can be overwhelming at times, especially during the first few months while you're still getting a grasp of everything.
 If you feel yourself becoming overwhelmed at any point, don't ignore it.
-Humans are generally quite good at picking up on each other's emotions, so a stressed or overwhelmed team lead can inadvertently pass stress on to the rest of the team.
+Humans are quite good at picking up on each other's emotions, and as the team lead you are likely to pass your own stress on to the rest of the team.

 #### Stop writing code

-One of the first things you should do when you're feeling overwhelmed is stop writing code.
-Even though (for me) coding is one of the most enjoyable parts of the job, writing code takes a lot of time and it generally makes you unavailable to the rest of the team.
+My number one tip for dealing with being overwhelmed is to stop writing code.
+It's strange for me to suggest this because for me, coding is quite cathartic - it's a form of stress relief.
+But coding takes a lot of your time, and it puts you in a mindset that makes you unavailable to the rest of the team.

 If you're working on something important, see if you can pass it onto a team member.
 Otherwise just put it to one side for a few days.